 Please see the Frequently Asked Questions link on the main page of your interlibrary loan account, or contact Tori Smith in the Interlibrary Loan Office, at 321-674-7539, or by e-mail at firstname.lastname@example.org.

-For this service, Distance Learners or Extended Studies are defined as those taking classes or employed through Florida Tech and residing outside of Brevard County, Florida.
+For this library service, distance learners are defined as those taking classes or employed through Florida Tech and residing outside of Brevard County, Florida.

-Articles not available electronically but available in print journals in the library are made available to you via Document Delivery.
-Please request these articles via our interlibrary loan service.
-You will be notified by e-mail when your scanned article is available in your interlibrary loan account.
+Articles not available electronically but available in print journals in the library are made available to distance learners via Document Delivery.
+Please request these articles via our interlibrary loan service and select your appropriate status in order to be eligible for Document Delivery.
+You will be notified by email when your scanned article is available in your interlibrary loan account.

 If you have any questions regarding the process of acquiring a Panther Card, please contact Campus Services at 321-674-8926 or visit their website directly.

-Items sent to you will be checked out for a period of 30 days, to allow for transit time both ways.
+Items sent to you will be checked out for a period of 30 days, including the transit time both ways.

 Interlibrary loan services at the Evans Library are available to all current Florida Tech students, faculty, staff, and researchers.
 Through interlibrary loan, our users have access to the collections of public, academic, corporate, and government-sponsored libraries in the United States and beyond.
 This service augments our local collection and electronic resources and provides the highest level of information retrieval capabilities.